New babies and young children: support

 Preschool programs help children learn and develop through play.
 They also help children get ready for the transition to school.

 In Victoria, preschool is called kindergarten.
 Some kindergartens are located in public schools – you can find out more about kindergarten in Victorian Government schools.
-Others are run by local government, community-based organisations or the private sector.
+Others are run by local governments, community-based organisations or the private sector.

-The National Disability Insurance Scheme is a national scheme to support people with permanent and significant disability.
+The National Disability Insurance Scheme is a national scheme to support people with disability.

-If your child has a developmental delay or significant and permanent disability, the NDIS helps you and your child get services and support in your community.
+If your child has a disability, developmental delay or developmental concerns, the NDIS can help you and your child get services and support in your community.
 Start by phoning the National Disability Insurance Agency (NDIA) on 1800 800 110, Monday-Friday, 8 am-8 pm.

-Your mental health, wellbeing and relationships
+Your mental health, wellbeing and relationships: support in Victoria

 If you’re feeling overwhelmed or stressed or you’re struggling with your mental health or relationships, getting professional support is a very good idea.
 You could start by talking to your GP.